-The icing on the climatic modelling cake is, of course, the economic-growth segment.
-What this model conceptualizes is the very essence of describing how the global market is effecting emission levels.
+The icing on the climatic modeling cake is, of course, the economic-growth segment.
+What this model conceptualizes is the very essence of describing how the global market is affecting emission levels.
 It – the global market - does so by, for example, using fossil burning for energy use, seen in the model as one of the inputs (burning fossil fuels represent an activity that societies use to produce energy services).
-But fossil burning, seen as an externality-generating activity, generates CO2-emissions, thus having a negative impact on the long-run GDP growth.
+But fossil burning, seen as an externality-generating activity, generates CO2 emissions, thus having a negative impact on the long-run GDP growth.
 Other inputs, which were included in the Solow model as well, are labor and capital.

-Perhaps a mitigating prevention (it depends on the success of the implementation of such a policy) Nordhaus adds yet another layer by exposing how CO2-emissions and the economy are affected by different climate policies such as carbon pricing.
-To be able to frame how CO2-emissions not only impact society but also how economic activities have a negative impact on CO2 pathways, Nordhaus uses outputs that expose time paths of global CO2-emissions and welfare, damages followed by climate change as well as GDP.
-The damage-parameter unfolds how much society actually loses due to global warming.
-It does so by exposing losses in farming, biodiversity, coastal regions and human health.
+Perhaps mitigating prevention (it depends on the success of the implementation of such a policy) Nordhaus adds yet another layer by exposing how CO2 emissions and the economy are affected by different climate policies such as carbon pricing.
+To be able to frame how CO2 emissions not only impact society but also how economic activities have a negative impact on CO2 pathways, Nordhaus uses outputs that expose time paths of global CO2 emissions and welfare, damages followed by climate change as well as GDP.
+The damage parameter unfolds how much society actually loses due to global warming.
+It does so by exposing losses in farming, biodiversity, coastal regions, and human health.
 This function is paramount in understanding how economic activities actually impact society, especially as the end result is a smaller share of the investment and consumption resource at hand.
 In short, Nordhaus’s economic models put a monetary value on damages caused by a changing climate.
 The models also show how much it would cost to prevent and repair such damages.